 These species’ connection to Christmas is that they’re common, red, and people notice them in the wintertime.
 But in this increasingly connected world, one where we’re constantly reevaluating the old in favor of the new, I think it’s time to ditch these birds in favor of something seen on both sides of the Atlantic, tied more closely to the winter, and frankly, more interesting.
 That makes the red crossbill perfect.

-You might wonder what makes this a Christmas bird any more than a northern cardinal or European robin.
+What makes this a Christmas bird any more than a northern cardinal or European robin?
 Well, the males are red, which seems to be a requirement, and they thrive during Christmastime.
 They’re a symbol of togetherness, giving, family, and getting rowdy.
-They’re forever tied to the evergreen conifer trees we call Christmas trees.
-And yes, they’ve been found near Jerusalem, and European folklore says that their beak is crossed because they tried to pull the nails out from Jesus while he was on the cross, and that their red color is from his blood.
+They’re forever tied to the coniferous trees we call Christmas trees.
+Yes, they’ve been found near Jerusalem, and European folklore says that their beak is crossed because they tried to pull the nails out from Jesus while he was on the cross, and that their red color is from his blood.
 See?

-You might be wondering what authority I have to make such a decision.
-I have absolutely none.
+As to what authority I have to make such a decision, I have absolutely none.
 I eat Chinese food on Christmas, a day on which I am presently working.
 I’ve only been a birder for about a year and a half.
 I just really like red crossbills and thought this would be a nice idea.
 Feel free to completely ignore this idea—but I’d love a red crossbill on a stocking next year.